Federal Wildland Firefighter Health and Wellbeing Program

 This initiative represents one of many efforts at the Interior Department to implement the Bipartisan Infrastructure Law's support of wildland fire management.

-USDA Forest Service and U.S. Department of the Interior logos
+Logos for the U.S. Department of Agriculture Forest Service and U.S. Department of Agriculture

 The Federal Wildland Firefighter Health and Wellbeing Program will increase our understanding of the short- and long-term effects of working in wildland fire on mental and physical health and enable the departments to better address these health risks.
 The program is taking a holistic approach to the needs of our workforce with a focus on three key areas: behavioral health, environmental and occupational health, and physical health and readiness.